drivechain-project/drivechain.info/faq/index.md

 It is true that 51% hashrate can overwhelm the 13,150 ACK requirement (ie, the ["train metaphor"](https://youtu.be/gUbGT70wy5k?t=1h13m55s)), and (if unopposed) include any withdrawal they like.
 Namely, they would include a withdrawal that pays them all of the sidechain's BTC.
 At 51% hashrate, this takes 6 months to accomplish; at 100% hashrate, it takes 3 months.

 So, it is true that 51% hashrate can steal all the BTC on the sidechain.
-But, already, they can steal all of the BTC on the mainchain.
+But, already, they can steal all of the BTC transacted on the mainchain.
 In a way that full nodes cannot prevent.
 And the mainchain theft is easier, and pays more.

 It is to simply take the assumed attack (ie, "6 months of 51% miner-attacking, or 3 months of 100% attacking"), and use it to cause a block reorganization.
 Specifically, a 13,150-block reorganization.